 There is a 24-hour on call mobile phone system for the Metabolic Clinic, which can be accessed after hours by patients and doctors ph 0417 815 971.

-If you have problems with this phone, call the Hospital switchboard phone (08) 8161 7000 and ask for the Metabolic On Call Doctor.
+If you have problems with this phone, call the Hospital switchboard on (08) 8161 7000 and ask for the Metabolic On-Call Doctor.

 4th Floor, Rogerson Building

 Ph (08) 8161 7295